Chapter 23: What Must Be Done

 It was already buzzing with life: the clang of weights, the thrum of treadmills, the echo of someone’s music bleeding from their earbuds.
 A few familiar faces waved as she entered.
 She returned the gestures with warm, automatic smiles, unable to place half their names.

 Freshman-year classmates?
 People from her dorm?
-It hit her then—how far she’d drifted from normalcy.
-How much of her life had become shadows, secrets, phantoms.
+It hit her then, how far she’d drifted from normalcy.
+How much of her life had become shadows and secrets and phantoms.
+Her ordinary connections were blurring, fading at the edges.

 When her body loosened, she moved to a practice space lined with mirrors.
-She tied her hair back, squared her stance, and began a simple kata—old self-defense steps she barely remembered learning.
+She tied her hair back, squared her stance, and began simple self-defense steps she barely remembered learning.
 Her arms cut the air with growing precision.
 In the mirror, she caught a flicker of movement and, for a heartbeat, imagined a phantom looming behind her: gaunt, ember-eyed, reaching.

 She spun, pulse spiking.

-One hour became two, then three.
+One hour became two.

+She shifted to a hanging sandbag, practicing kicks, dodges, quick pivots.
+Fencing footwork resurfaced: lunges, sidesteps, the sharp placement of weight.
 Her shirt grew soaked, sweat stinging her eyes.
 Her muscles burned.
 But her mind sharpened.

 She wasn’t fearless.
 Not even close.
 But she wasn’t helpless, either.

-I can do this, she mouthed, barely a whisper.
+I can do this, she mouthed.
+Barely a whisper.

 Leave a comment